RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

 <td class="gt_row gt_left">A sense of the dataset should be communicated to the reader.
 All variables should be thoroughly examined and explained, in addition to if there were very similar datasets that could have been used and why they were not.
 If variables were constructed then this should be mentioned, and high-level cleaning aspects of particular note should be mentioned, but this section should focus on the destination, not the journey.
 It is important to understand what the variables look like by graphing the actual data used, along with discussion of those graphs and the other features of these data.
 Summary statistics should also be included, and well as any relationships between the variables.
 If this becomes too detailed, then appendices could be used.</td></tr>
     <tr><td class="gt_row gt_left">Results</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Many issues'; 4 - 'Some issues'; 6 - 'Good'; 8 - 'Great'; 10 - 'Exceptional'</td>
 <td class="gt_row gt_left">Results will likely require summary statistics, tables, graphs, images, and possibly statistical analysis or maps.
 There should also be text associated with all these aspects.
-Show the reader the results by plotting them.
+Show the reader the results by plotting them where possible.
 Talk about them.
 Explain them.
-That said, this section should strictly relay results.</td></tr>
+That said, this section should strictly relay results.
+Regression tables must not contain stars.</td></tr>
     <tr><td class="gt_row gt_left">Discussion</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Many issues'; 4 - 'Some issues'; 6 - 'Good'; 8 - 'Great'; 10 - 'Exceptional'</td>
 <td class="gt_row gt_left">Some questions that a good discussion would cover include (each of these would be a sub-section of something like half a page to a page): What is done in this this paper?
 What is something that we learn about the world?
 What is another thing that we learn about the world?
 What are some weaknesses of what was done?
 What is left to learn or how should we proceed in the future?</td></tr>